noahgolmant/skeletor/README.md

 ## Why use skeletor?

 Tracking and analyzing experiment results is easy.
 Skeletor uses [track](https://github.com/richardliaw/track), which provides a simple interface to log metrics throughout training and to view those metrics in a pandas DataFrame afterwards.
 It can log locally and to S3.
-Compared to other logging tools, track has minimal overhead and a ridiculously simple interface.
+Compared to other logging tools, track has minimal overhead and a very simple interface.
 No longer do you need to decorate every function or specify a convoluted experiment pipeline.

 Orchestrating many experiments in parallel is simple and robust.
 Almost every experiment tracking framework implements its own scheduling and hyperparameter search algorithms.
 Luckily, I don't trust myself to do this correctly.
 Instead, skeletor uses [ray](https://github.com/ray-project/ray), a high-performance distributed execution framework.
 In particular, it uses [ray tune](https://ray.readthedocs.io/en/latest/tune.html) for scalable hyperparameter search.